 Rental Income

 Rental Income is income from your rental property or a flatmate in your home.
 Income from long-term renting (more than 4 consecutive weeks) is exempt from GST.
-However, short-term rental income (such as AirBnb or Bookabach) needs to include GST.
+However, GST applies to short-stay rental income (such as Airbnb or Bookabach) if you are registered for GST (earn over $60,000 in a 12 month period).

 Solo will automatically calculate the correct amount of GST for the rental type you select in your settings.
 You also have the option to split your rental income and expenses if you own only a portion of the property.